Originally from Burlington, VT, Meghan enjoys offering a local perspective on the area.

-Located in the northern Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.
+Located in northern Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.

 In addition to its location, Burlington is a fun city to visit year-round.
 Although the summer and fall are hands down the most popular seasons to visit, Burlington is a desired getaway in the winter as well due to its close proximity to Montreal and several ski areas.